You can connect Jetpack to your Google account to use your Google Photos in Jetpack’s image-related blocks.

 The screenshot below demonstrates how to add Google Photos photos to the Tiled Gallery Block, specifically, but the method is the same for the other blocks as well:

 Adding Google Photos Images directly to Media Library

 Once you’ve authorized Google Photos to connect with Jetpack, you can browse your Google Photos from within your Media Library on WordPress.com.
 Here’s how:

 - Make sure your site is properly connected to Jetpack.

 - Navigate to your site on WordPress.com using the My Sites link in the top left.

 - Click Media, then click the little image icon.
 There, choose Google Photos.
 If you haven’t authorized Jetpack to connect to your Google Photos yet, you will be asked to do so at this step.

-- From there, you can add images from your Google Photos directly to your Media Library.
+- You can add images from your Google Photos directly to your Media Library.
 Note that these will count toward your server storage limits.
-If you have questions about this, please consult with your host’s customer service.
+Please consult with your host’s customer service if you have questions about this.